 - Start date

-The Applied Petroleum Geoscience programme is a unique programme in subsurface geoscience and exploration at Heriot-Watt University.
-The programme mainly focuses on exploration petroleum geoscience, but it is closely linked with other MSc programmes and research groups in petroleum engineering and reservoir geology at the Institute of GeoEnergy Engineering, Heriot-Watt University.
-The programme is also applicable to non-petroleum subsurface geoscience subjects, such as CO2 storage and groundwater flow.
+The Applied Petroleum Geoscience MSc is a unique degree in subsurface geoscience and exploration at Heriot-Watt University.
+The degree mainly focuses on exploration petroleum geoscience, but it is closely linked with other MSc degrees and research groups in petroleum engineering and reservoir geology at the GeoEnergy Engineering, Heriot-Watt University.
+The degree is also applicable to non-petroleum subsurface geoscience subjects, such as CO2 storage and groundwater flow.

-The programme is deliberately intensive, typically consisting of working a full 5 days per week of lectures and practical work, including labs or tutorial exercises designed to teach practical skills in addition to learning theory.
-Project work, both as groups and individually, forms part of the assessment for the programme.
+The degree is deliberately intensive, typically consisting of working a full 5 days per week of lectures and practical work, including labs or tutorial exercises designed to teach practical skills in addition to learning theory.
+Project work, both as groups and individually, forms part of the assessment for the degree.

 Two fieldtrips are a permanent part of the course, the second as part of the Wessex Basin Team Project which aims to integrate basin scale and reservoir scale exploration tasks, similar to those that students will encounter working in Oil and Gas employment.
 Other fieldtrips and visits to local core viewing facilities (hosted in the neighbouring British Geological Survey facilities) will be arranged on a more ad hoc basis.

-Students on the Applied Petroleum Geoscience programme come from a wide variety of backgrounds.
-Our online students come to us from all parts of the world, in the last few years the students in all three MSc programmes within the Institute of GeoEnergy Engineering have come from over 30 different nations.
+Students on the Applied Petroleum Geoscience degree come from a wide variety of backgrounds.
+Our online students come to us from all parts of the world, in the last few years the students in all three MSc degrees within the GeoEnergy Engineering have come from over 30 different nations.
 To read about what our students think about studying online visit the Meet our students pages.